BBBase-EHeresy-PPPub/PPPub/docs/scenarios/war_in_rohan.md

 For this mini-game, you will require a deck of ordinary playing cards, Merry and Pippin, Grishnákh, Treebeard, and a 2'x2' playing space.
 The board represents the forest of Fangorn and should have plenty of trees on it.
 Shuffle the cards and place them in a pile face-down next to the board.

 The Good player deploys Merry and Pippin in the center of the board and then deploys Treebeard touching the center of the eastern board edge.
 The Evil player then deploys Grishnákh touching the center of the western board edge.

+**OBJECTIVE**

+The game lasts until either Grishnákh has been slain, or both Hobbits have been slain.
+If, at the end of the game, Grishnákh has managed to kill both Hobbits, the Evil player wins.
+If none of the Hobbits have been slain, the Good player is the winner.
+Any other result is a draw.

 **GAME TURN**